arismavridis/NMRInversions.jl/docs/src/tutorial.md

 ```

 Now we have the data, the inversion can be performed using a single line of code!

 ```julia
 results = invert(CPMG, x, y, alpha=gcv)
 ```

-And the results can easily be visualised using the GLMakie extension of the package.
+And the results can easily be visualised through the GLMakie extension of the package.

 ```julia
 using GLMakie
 plot(results)